rust-lang/rust/src/doc/rustc-dev-guide/src/miri.md

 entirely new and independent stack frame.

-The frames are just a `Vec<Frame>`, there's no way to actually refer to a `Frame`'s memory even if horrible shenigans are done via unsafe code.
+The frames are just a `Vec<Frame>`, there's no way to actually refer to a `Frame`'s memory even if horrible shenanigans are done via unsafe code.
 The only memory that can be referred to are `Allocation`s.

 Miri now calls the `step` method (in